-Earlier in the year, Marvel Comics launched a new era of Star Wars comics to huge success.
-Not only are they hugely popular, sitting at the top of the charts every month, but they’re also great too.
-Jason Aaron and a batch of different artists have been kicking goals with Star Wars, focussing mostly on the Luke Skywalker and the Rebel Alliance as they fight off the Empire.
-Darth Vader, written Kieron Gillen and art by Salvador Larroca, has also been great and has been a fascinating exploration of Darth Vader’s motivations while introducing an interesting supporting cast.
-Set straight after the destruction of the Death Star, these two comics have been running parallel with each other and starting this month will meet for the first time in the 6-part crossover, Vader Down.
+Earlier this year, Marvel Comics launched a new era of Star Wars comics to huge success.
+Jason Aaron and a roster of artists have been kicking goals with Star Wars, focusing on Luke Skywalker and the Rebel Alliance as they fight off the Empire.
+Darth Vader, written by Kieron Gillen and art by Salvador Larroca, has also been a fascinating exploration of Darth Vader’s motivations while introducing an interesting supporting cast.
+Set straight after the destruction of the Death Star, these two comics have been running parallel with each other and will meet for the first time in the six-part crossover called “Vader Down”.

-Star Wars: Vader Down #1 – Part 1
+Star Wars: Vader Down #1 (Part 1)

 Written by Jason Aaron.
 Art by Mike Deodato.